CS3219-AY2324S1/ay2324s1-course-assessment-g30/Readme.md

 # Setting up PeerPrep

 1. Install docker desktop
-2. Run docker compose up -d in project root directory
+2. In the root directory, run `docker-compose up -d --force-recreate --build`
-5. Once the container is built, the application should be running on localhost:3002
+3. Once the container is built, the application should be running on localhost:3002

 # Help